 - By default, newly queued syncs are scheduled to take place one hour later.
 Use the manual sync option to prioritize the sync to start sooner.
 Click Actions and then Start Manual Sync.

 - From the Active Integrations screen, you can see the overall sync status.
 When the sync is complete, the Status column changes from Syncing... to OK.

 Note: If you have a Microsoft Partner Network account with access to multiple tenants, disconnecting an Office 365 integration will not remove Admin privileges from your configured application.
 Remove these Admin privileges yourself or delete the configured application if no longer needed.

-IT Glue discovers tenants and users and tries to match them to data in your account based on the following logic:
+IT Glue discovers tenants and users and tried to match them to your data in your account based on the following logic:

 If no organization can be matched automatically, suggestions will be made based on name similarity.
 If no suggestions can be made, you will have the option to create a new organization.

 - From Account > Integrations, click on Actions and then Matching.

 - Start with the Unmatched filter to review unmatched organizations.